 This is especially true of mobile users.
 Whether they are browsing your site via a mobile browser or using your custom mobile app, giving them an efficient way to connect with your call center is critical.

-If you’ve spent the time to design a mobile version of your site, and you haven’t given users an intelligent way to cross to the voice channel, you are missing opportunity.
-One of the great things about Fonolo is that, once implemented, it works on your regular site, your mobile site and even as part of your mobile application.
-(Some demos here.)
+If you’ve spent the time to design a mobile version of your site, and you haven’t given users an intelligent way to cross to the voice channel, you are missing an opportunity.
+One of the great things about Fonolo is that once implemented, it works on your regular site, your mobile site and even as part of your mobile application.
+You can see a demo here.